JanEmilDenmark/Crypto-Cards/README.md

 **Wanted team members**<br/>
 ERC1150 game developer<br/>
 Graphic designer<br/>
-One to approved and rate new assets<br/>
+One to approve and rate new assets<br/>